 Fiona graduated from Glasgow university in 1976 with a BSc (honours) in Physiology.

-I am a Senior Lecturer (Nursing) in the School of Health and Life Sciences at Glasgow Caledonian University with a role focus on Learning and Teaching.
+I am a Professor of Nursing in the School of Health and Life Sciences at Glasgow Caledonian University.

 Julie is a Senior Lecturer in Public Health Nutrition, she has a PhD in Nutrition Epidemiology, a Masters in Public Health, also she is a Registered Nutritionist and a Registered Dietitian.